-4.1 Response Rate
+4.1.1 Response Rate

-The study targeted 180 Form Three students and their respective 9 (nine) school principals in nine secondary schools in jinja district.
+The study targeted 180 Form Three students and their respective 9 (nine) school principals in four secondary schools in Bunyangabu district.
 However, only 8 (eight) head teachers and 132 Form Three (3) students responded and returned their questionnaires contributing to 74.07% response rate.
-According to Mugenda and Mugenda (1999) a response rate of 50% is adequate for analysis and
+According to Mugenda and Mugenda (1999) a response rate of 50% is adequate for analysis and reporting; a rate of 60% is good and a response rate of 70% and over is excellent; therefore, this response rate was adequate for analysis and reporting.